-- Batch jobs are submitted to the OGS via a command called
+- Batch jobs are submitted to the batch scheduler via

-- This page uses the word processor to denote what computer hardware vendors call a processor core.
-The OGS
+- This page uses the words processor, core, thread and slot to interchangeably denote what computer hardware vendors call a processor core.

-- The default wall clock limit is 12 hours.
+- The system default wall clock limit is 12 hours.
 Specify a different limit with

 - Technical Summary lists available SCC compute nodes with details.

-The space between double quotes functions essentially like a MATLAB command window to run any supported MATLAB commands: define a variable (
+Represented between the pair of double quotes above is, effectively, a MATLAB command window to run supported MATLAB commands: define a variable (

 n=4); run built-in MATLAB utilities (